finos/rune-dsl/documentation/mapping.rst

 Mappings in Rosetta are the annotations on the model that specify how input documents in other formats (e.g. FpML or ISDACreate json) can be transformed into Rosetta documents.
 Mappings are specified in the model as synonyms.

 Synonyms added throughout the model are combined to map the data tree of an input document into the output Rosetta document.
-The synonyms can be used to generate an *Ingestion Environment*, a library of java that when given an input document as input will output the resulting Rosetta document.
+The synonyms can be used to generate an *Ingestion Environment*, a library of java that when given an input document will output the resulting Rosetta document.

 Synonyms are specified on the attributes of data type and the values of enum types.

 Basic Mappings
 ^^^^^^^^^^^^^^
-Basic mapping specify how a value from the input document can be directly mapped to a value in the resulting Rosetta document.
+Basic mappings specify how a value from the input document can be directly mapped to a value in the resulting Rosetta document.

 Synonym Source
 ==============
 First a *synonym source* is created.
-This can optionally extend a different synonym source ``synonym source synonym source FpML_5_10 extends FpML`` This defines a set of synonyms that are used to ingest a category of input document, in this case FpML_5_10 documents
+This can optionally extend a different synonym source ``synonym source FpML_5_10 extends FpML``
+This defines a set of synonyms that are used to ingest a category of input document, in this case FpML_5_10 documents

 Extends
 -------
 A synonym source can extend another synonym source.
-This forms a a new synonym source that has all the synonyms containes in the extended synonym source and can add additional synonyms as well as remove synonyms from it.
+This forms a new synonym source that has all the synonyms contained in the extended synonym source and can add additional synonyms as well as remove synonyms from it.

 Basic Synonym
 =============
 Synonyms are annotations on attributes of Rosetta types and the enumeration values of Rosetta Enums.
-The model does have some legacy synonyms remaining directly on rosetta types but these have no effect.
+The model does have some legacy synonyms remaining directly on rosetta types but the location of the synonym in the model has no impact.
 They can be written inside the definition of the type or they can be specified in a seperate file to leave the type definitions simpler.

 Inline
 ------